Economy of Cork: Planned developments

 As of December 2019, several developments were underway within the city, with over 1,000,000 square foot of offices reportedly under construction or in the planning stages.
 This included the proposed €150 million development of accommodation, offices, retail and an event centre at the old Beamish and Crawford brewery site.
-While a "sod-turning" event was held on the site in 2016, as of 2018, construction had commenced only in certain areas of the development, with construction of the event centre delayed.
+While a "sod-turning" event was held on the site in 2016, construction had commenced only in certain areas of the development by 2018, and the events centre was not still not realised as of 2026.

 As of 2020, ongoing developments in the city included a €90 million office scheme at "Navigation Square" on Albert Quay, and a €400 million office, hotel, retail and residential development at Horgans Quay and Cork Kent railway station.
 Planned developments outside the city include a proposed data centre in Little Island, and several projects around Cork Harbour.
 The latter included a €40m redevelopment of Spike Island as a tourist attraction, with a further €40m to clean up the former Irish Steel/Irish Ispat site on Haulbowline Island.

+In June 2026, the Irish government approved a preliminary business case for further development of the Cork City Docklands.
+The business case includes the proposed development of a 147-hectare brownfield site "potentially supporting up to 25,000 jobs".
+Also, as of 2026, a number of transport infrastructure projects, including BusConnects and a proposed light rail system, were in the planning or consultation phases.